-Note: This course may not be transferred into Mount Saint Mary College.
+Co-Requisite: ED 5122 or ED 5231 Prerequisite: ED 5470 or ED 5485 Note: This course may not be transferred into Mount Saint Mary College.

-ED 5485 - Literacy for Special Needs Pupils: Grades 7-12
+ED 5485 - Literacy for Special Needs Pupils: Grades 7-12 Credits: 3

 Students will develop competency in assessing, planning, and remediating reading, writing, and listening for pupils for pupils having difficulties in literacy in grades 5-12.
 Knowledge will be built upon the foundation developed in ED 5480.
 Formal and informal assessment will be addressed with emphasis placed on understanding recent research in the field of literacy instruction to help analyze and plan instruction for native English speakers experiencing difficulties in literacy development, pupils with disabilities, and pupils who are English language learners.
 Students will gain understanding of additional multiple research-validated strategies to support pupils as they construct meaning from reading, develop effective writing, vocabulary knowledge, and word identification understanding.
 Students will develop case histories of pupils having difficulty with reading and writing in the classroom.
 Ways of developing curriculum to provide adaptations and accommodations and to use technology effectively will be incorporated.
 Students will learn about communicating assessment results to parents, caregivers and school personnel.
 Field experience is required.
-Prerequisite: ED 5441 or it's equivalent.

-ED 5501 - Reading and Literature: Birth-Grade 6
+ED 5501 - Reading and Literature: Birth-Grade 6 Credits: 3